icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [Justice40](https://screeningtool.geoplatform.gov/en/methodology) - The purpose of the tool is to help Federal agencies identify disadvantaged communities that are marginalized, underserved, and overburdened by pollution.
 Combines multiple data sources at the census tract level across eight categories of criteria.
 - [USDOT Equitable Transportation Community Explorer](https://experience.arcgis.com/experience/0920984aa80a4362b8778d779b090723/page/ETC-Explorer---Homepage/) - The U.S. DOT Equitable Transportation Community (ETC) Explorer is an interactive web application that uses 2020 Census Tracts and data, to explore the cumulative burden communities experience, as a result of underinvestment in transportation, in the following five components: Transportation Insecurity, Climate and Disaster Risk Burden, Environmental Burden, Health Vulnerability, and Social Vulnerability.
 - [STEAP](https://maps.dot.gov/fhwa/steap/) - The Screening Tool for Equity Analysis of Projects (STEAP) is a census sampling tool that allows rapid screening of potential project locations anywhere in the United States to support Title VI, environmental justice, and other socioeconomic data analyses.
+- [Tree Equity Score](https://www.treeequityscore.org/) - This dataset provides measures how well the critical benefits of urban tree canopy are reaching those who need them most in urbanized areas.

 ### Health